Sheyi-seph/The-end-of-me/alexis/0_00-basics/02-shell_perms/README.md

 08-bond
 This script removes all permissions from owner and owner group and gives the others rwx for the file bye

+09-mysterious
+This script sets the permission rwxr-x-wx for the file bye